-action, Birds of Prey, Birds of Prey (And the Fantabulous Emancipation of One Harley Quinn), Cathy Yan, Chris Messina, DC Comics, Ella Jay Basco, Ewan McGregor, Jurnee Smollett-Bell, Margot Robbie, Mary Elizabeth Winstead, movies, reviews, Rosie Perez
+action, Birds of Prey, Birds of Prey (And the Fantabulous Emancipation of One Harley Quinn), Cathy Yan, Chris Messina, DC Comics, Ella Jay Basco, Ewan McGregor, fantasy, Jurnee Smollett-Bell, Margot Robbie, Mary Elizabeth Winstead, movies, reviews, Rosie Perez

 February 6, 2020